stefan-esquivel/Pathfinder/README.md

 ### Tuning

 When it comes to PID tuning is the hardest part.
-For this I used the[Ziegler Nicolas Method](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) of tuning.
+For this I used the [Ziegler Nicolas Method](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) of tuning.
 Although not perfect gets the PID to a close enough target that allows small manual adjustments.
 This resulted in the following response for one of the wheels.

 <img style="display: inline-block" src="Photos/pid_response.png" alt="Pathfinder Image" width="75%">